dutertetimes/dutertetimes.github.io/_posts/news/president/2016-10-22-Report after State Visit to Brunei and China.md

 IAN CRUZ/GMA 7: Welcome back, Mr. President.
 Ian Cruz of GMA-7, sir.
 Sir, did you bring up the issue of Filipinos' fishing rights in the Scarborough Shoal with President Xi Jinping?
 And was there any assurance from the Chinese that they will not reclaim any part of the Scarborough Shoal, sir?

-PRRD: I'll leave it to the—yes, of course we did.
+DUTERTE: I'll leave it to the—yes, of course we did.
 I'll leave it to the Chinese authorities what they will do in the next few days.
 Napag-usapan namin pero no, no, no— I'll leave it to them to— that's one of the things I said that in the private talks which I cannot— But tignan natin.
 Let us see what develops in the days to come.

 Last.
 Hindi ka man media.

 Q: Hello, sir.
 I just want to know because the US Assistant Secretary of State is coming to the Philippines.
 What issues are you going to take up with him.
 The US Secretary of State, Daniel Russel, is coming to the Philippines, what issues are you going to take up with him?

-PRRD: The Secretary of State here is Perfecto Kerry Yasay. (laughter) &#x25cf;
+DUTERTE: The Secretary of State here is Perfecto Kerry Yasay. (laughter)